 Unfortunately, scammers and fraudsters take advantage of people when the majority of people are at their most vulnerable.
 Crisis and financial hardship are two of the most ideal times for fraudsters to attack, because they know the average citizen is just trying to figure out how to make a bad situation better.

-Here are common scams that you should be on the watch for:
+Be alert!
+Here are common crisis scams you need to watch out for:

-Charity scams: Fraudsters ask you for donations for organizations and causes that are really illegitimate or non-existent.
+Charity Scams: Fraudsters ask you for donations for organizations and causes that are really illegitimate or don’t actually exist.

-Provider scams: Scammers contact you acting like a doctor or hospital staff.
-They tell you that a loved one has been treated for a recent sickness and you owe them payment.
+Provider Scams: Scammers contact you acting like a doctor or hospital staff.
+They tell you a loved one has been treated for a recent sickness and you owe them payment.

-Phishing and supply scams: You are contacted by a health organization or business claiming they have access to important medical testing kits, supplies, vaccines, or even medical cures.
-What they want is for you to provide valuable personal information, like credit card numbers, banking accounts, medical information, or more.
+Phishing and Supply Scams: You are contacted by a health organization or business claiming they have access to important medical testing kits, supplies, vaccines, or even medical cures.
+What they want is for you to provide valuable personal information, like credit card numbers, banking accounts, medical information, or other personal information.

-Stimulus check or economic relief scams: When the government provides stimulus checks or unemployment funding scammers will contact you posing as a government employee or the IRS.
-You will be told the only way to receive your money is be being assessed a fee or by providing your private banking information.
-In reality, the IRS already should already have your direct deposit information or address to send a check based on your past tax returns.
+Stimulus Check or Economic Relief Scams: When the government provides stimulus checks or unemployment funding scammers will contact you posing as a government employee or the IRS.
+You will be told the only way to receive your money is by being assessed a fee or by providing your private banking information.
+In reality, the IRS should already have your direct deposit information or address to send a check based on your past tax returns.

 Online Malware: You go online to browse and research a current crisis or event.
 While doing so you click on a website that seems legitimate, but in reality it places malware on your computer that allows fraudsters to take over your computer and steal your private information.

-Investment scams: Often styled as “research reports,” you’ll be contacted by someone claiming that products or services of publicly traded companies can prevent, detect, or cure deadly diseases.
+Investment Scams: Often styled as “research reports,” investment scams involve someone claiming products or services of publicly traded companies can prevent, detect, or cure deadly diseases.
 They want you to make an investment in their company so they can help fight the disease, when really they will just walk away with your money.

 10 Tips to Avoid Becoming a Victim

 - Remember, the safest place for your money is in the bank.
-You get the comfort of knowing that your funds are secure and insured by the government when you deposit your money at a bank.
+You get the comfort of knowing your funds are secure and insured by the government when you deposit your money at a bank.
 Having your money outside the banking system, like physical cash or outside investments, does not allow you the same level of protection as having it in the bank.
+If you have a Central Bank credit or debit card, use Card Lock to temporarily block new transactions on your cards for an extra layer of protection.

-- Do a little research before making a donation.
-Be wary of any business, charity, or individual that contacts you about payments or donations in cash, by wire transfer, gift card, or through the mail.
+- Do research before making a donation.
+Be wary of any business, charity, or individual who contacts you about payments or donations in cash, by wire transfer, gift card, or through the mail.
 Legitimate places will offer multiple steps of validation, so be sure to call the national or regional office if you are unsure.

 - Enable multi-factor authentication for accounts that support it.
-Within the security settings for a lot of accounts is the availability to add a multi-factor authentication (MFA).
-This creates a second step to verify who you are when logging in, often by sending a one-time text code or answering very specific questions only you’d know the answer to.
+Within the security settings for many accounts is the availability to add multi-factor authentication (MFA).
+This creates a second step to verify who you are when logging in, often by sending a one-time text code or answering specific questions only you’d know the answer to.
+If you bank with us, you have the ability to enable card alerts.
+With card alerts, you will be notified when a transaction occurs on your card.
+Check out these five alerts you can enable.

 - Ignore offers for vaccines, cures, or treatments.
 If there is a medical breakthrough, it wouldn’t be reported through unsolicited emails or online ads.
-Always do your research before being contacted about something like this.
+Criminals exploit the hope of finding cures or treatments - always do your research and trust your gut.
+Remember, if it seems too good to be true, it probably is.

 - Keep your computers and mobile devices up to date.
 Make sure your computer and mobile device security software, web browser, and operating systems have the most recent updates to best defend against viruses, malware, and other online threats.
 If able, turn on automatic updates so you receive the newest fixes as they become available.